 LibreOffice 4.0 was launched last week, and the news reports and activity on social media were massive, more than any release of LibreOffice or OpenOffice before, with better coverage than many of Microsoft’s well-funded introductions.
-There were numerous links sent around to the usual sites like LinuxToday.com, but also TechCrunch, VentureBeat, Time Magazine, etc. [...]
+There were numerous links sent around to the usual sites like LinuxToday.com, but also TechCrunch, VentureBeat, Time Magazine, etc. A [...]

 Congratulations on leaving Microsoft.
 Unless you have bills to pay, you won’t regret it.
 I left at the end of 2004, and have since studied a vast and amazing — but still flawed – world of computing out there.

-For example, I discovered that we should already have cars that (optionally) drive us around and computers that [...]
+For example, I discovered that we should already have cars that (optionally) drive us around and computers that talk [...]

 The comment below was made on my blog, but it was so good, I’ve turned it into a post.
 It was written by Mike Conlon, who has written papers about forks in software.

-It’s obvious that many of your correspondents either haven’t read your article [about the reasons against the Apache OpenOffice fork] or [...]
+It’s obvious that many of your correspondents either haven’t read your article [about the reasons against the Apache OpenOffice fork] or don’t [...]

 I have just watched this video by Global Futures 2045: